7 Easy Side Hustles That Can Be Done on The Weekend

 Participate in a Health Study

 Focus groups are another great way to make extra money.
 And the pay is typically pretty good and can range anywhere from $10- $5,000+ depending on the study.
 There is one survey going on right now that does not require you to even leave your home.
-The Health Impact Study pays you $25 in either PayPal or in an Amazon gift card for doing a quick 10 minute survey on health insurance.
+The Joany Healthcare Study pays you $25 in either PayPal or in an Amazon gift card for doing a quick 10-minute survey on health insurance.
 You can sign up for that one here.

-Another health survey that is being conducted is called the Osteoarthritis Study.
-If you have any joint pain you may just qualify.
-This one does require you to leave your house, but they pay way more for this one.
-You can take the survey to see if you qualify here.

 Become an Instagram Influencer

 If you love taking selfies on your Instagram account, you may want to consider selling jewelry via your photos.
-Right now Stella and Dot is giving any new stylists who join now through June 30th will get $350 in FREE accessories, a FREE best-selling Aven necklace, and $199 cashback when they sell $1000 in their first 30 days.
+Right now Stella and Dot is giving any new stylists who join through the link below will get $350 in FREE accessories when they join.
 It’s a pretty flexible gig so selling via social media shouldn’t be a problem at all.
 If you already like showing off your new items you buy on social media, this may be an easy way for you to make some extra income.
 You can sign up to start selling here.

-Sell Your Skill Fiverr
+Sell Your Skill on Fiverr

 If you have a skill you know how to do pretty well you may want to consider starting a gig on Fiverr.
 You can do anything from editing a photo, recording your voice recording a script or proofreading essays, Fiverr makes it Super easy to get a gig set up and to start getting clients.
 Also, for the record, you can charge more than $5 for your gig on Fiverr.
 I know the title of the site can be a little misleading.
 But I’ve seen people on Fiverr who charge as much as $500 for a gig!
 If you are ready to get paid for your skill, you can sign up here.

 I hope this article gave you some good ideas on how to get your side hustle going.
-And more importantly, I hope it shoed you that getting it started may not be as difficult as it may seem.
+And more importantly, I hope it showed you that getting it started may not be as difficult as it may seem.
 As I believe all millennial’s should have a side hustle because you never know when you may need it.
 And as the generation who has done job searches after a recession, it’s better to be safe than sorry.
 So get going on a hustle now before It becomes necessary.

 If you are looking for more side hustle ideas, feel free to check out my post 17 Side-Hustles that Could Potentially Replace Your Day Job.